 What Does The Name Diego Mean?

-Diego is a Spanish name that means “supplanter.”
+Diego is a Spanish form of the name James that means “supplanter.”
 It is thought to be originated from the name Santiago, and Diego was Latinized as Didacus in medieval times.
 Didacus is thought to be derived from the Greek word didache, which means “instruction.”

 How do you pronounce Diego?